martinjansa/openwrt-autoupgrader/README.md

     make deploy
     ```

-6) connect to the router via the and run the upgrade of the OpenWrt firmware
+6) connect to the router SSH and run the upgrade of the OpenWrt firmware

     ```bash
     # connect to the router (use your router's IP address)